knative/docs/docs/eventing/README.md

 Knative Eventing supports the following use cases:

-Publish an event without creating a consumer
-:   You can send events to a broker as an HTTP POST, and use binding to decouple the destination configuration from your application that produces events.
+- Publish an event without creating a consumer.
+You can send events to a broker as an HTTP POST, and use binding to decouple the destination configuration from your application that produces events.

-Consume an event without creating a publisher
-:   You can use a trigger to consume events from a broker based on event attributes.
+- Consume an event without creating a publisher.
+You can use a trigger to consume events from a broker based on event attributes.
 The application receives events as an HTTP POST.

 !!! tip
     Multiple event producers and sinks can be used together to create more advanced [Knative Eventing flows](flows/README.md) to solve complex use cases.